 '''

-1 def package_dependencies():
+def package_dependencies():

-2 return ['edu.utah.sci.vistrails.spreadsheet']
+return ['org.vistrails.vistrails.spreadsheet']

 '''

 As you can see, the package_dependencies function is quite straightforward; it simply returns a list of the identifiers for the packages required by the VTK package.
 In this case, the list contains just a single string, as the VisTrails Spreadsheet is the only package dependency for the VTK package.